temporalio/documentation/docs/node/workflow-apis.md

 Here are some important differences:

 - Child Workflows have access to all Workflow APIs, but are subject to [Workflow Limitations](/docs/node/workflows#workflow-limitations).
 Activities have the inverse pros and cons.
 - Child Workflows can continue on if their Parent is canceled, with a [ParentClosePolicy](/docs/content/what-is-a-parent-close-policy/) of `ABANDON`, whereas Activities are _always_ canceled when their Workflow is canceled (they may react to a [cancellationSignal](/docs/node/activities#activity-cancellation) for cleanup if canceled).
+The decision is roughly analogous to spawning a child process in a terminal to do work vs doing work in the same process.
 - Temporal tracks all state changes within Child Workflows in Event History, whereas only the input, output, and retry attempts of Activities are tracked.

 Activities usually model a single operation on the external world.
 Workflows are modeling composite operations that consist of multiple activities or other child workflows.

 **When in doubt, use Activities.**

 </details>